sesamiapp/devportal/docs/sesami-experience/1-quick-start.md

 # Quick Start

-Using Sesami Experience you can select date and time and make reservations, or book appointments instantly.

-The simplest way to do this is to load the [bundle](https://cdn.sesami.co/storefront/latest/sesami-main.js) and add its tag:
+The simplest way to use Sesami Experience is to load the [bundle](https://cdn.sesami.co/storefront/latest/sesami-main.js) and add its tag where you want to load the button:

 ```html
 <html>